 Get started with Premium Messaging

 Getting started with Premium Messaging is straightforward and the process is similar to that of Standard Messaging.
 Begin by creating a namespace in the Azure portal.
 Make sure you select Premium under Pricing tier.
 Click View full pricing details to see more information about each tier.

 You can also create Premium namespaces using Azure Resource Manager templates.

-To learn more about Service Bus Messaging, see the following topics.
+To learn more about Service Bus Messaging, see the following links: